sgoldenlab/simba/docs/Scenario2.md

 To generate heatmaps, SimBA needs several user-defined variables:

-- `Bin size(px)` : Pose-estimation coupled with supervised machine learning in SimBA gives information on the location of an event at the single pixel resolution, which is too-high of a resolution to be useful in heatmap generation.
+- `Bin size(mm)` : Pose-estimation coupled with supervised machine learning in SimBA gives information on the location of an event at the single pixel resolution, which is too-high of a resolution to be useful in heatmap generation.
 In this entry box, insert an integer value (e.g., 100) that dictates, in pixels, how big a location is.
 For example, if the user inserts *100*, and the video is filmed using 1000x1000 pixels, then SimBA will generate a heatmap based on 10x10 locations (each being 100x100 pixels large).

-- `# Scale increments` : How many color increments on the heatmap that should be generated.
+- `max` (integer or 'auto'): How many color increments on the heatmap that should be generated.
 For example, if the user inputs *11*, then a 11-point scale will be created (as in the gifs above).

-- `Scale increment (s)` : How many seconds should constitute a color increment.
-For example, if the users specifies *0.1*, then a 100ms increase in the time of enganging in the bahvior in a specific location results in a color increment.
+If the user inserts auto in this entry box, then SimBA will calculate the ideal number of increments automatically for each video.

 - `Color Palette` : Which color pallette to use to plot the heatmap.
 See the gifs above for different output examples.

-- `Target` : Which target behavior to plot in the heatmap.
+- `Target`: Which target behavior to plot in the heatmap.
+As the number of behavioral target events increment in a specific location, the color representing that region changes.

+- `Bodypart`: To determine the location of the event in the video, SimBA uses a single body-part coordinate.
+Specify which body-part to use here.

+- `Save last image only`: Users can either choose to generate a "heatmap video" for every video in your project.
+These videos contain one frame for every frame in your video.
+Alternative, users may want to generate a **single image** representing the final heatmap and all of the events in each video - with one png for every video in your project.
+If you'd like to generate single images, tick this box.
+If you do not tick this box, then videos will be generated (which is significantly more time-consuming).

 Once filled in, click on `Generate heatmap`:

 >*Note*: After clicking on `Generate heatmap`, the code will run through each csv file in your `project_folder\csv\machine_results` directory, and generate one heatmap frame for each frame of the video and save it in the `project_folder\frames\output\heatmap` directory, contained within a new folder named after the video file. if you would like to generate heatmaps for only a select csv file, remove the files you want to omitt from visualizing heatmap plots for from the `project_folder\csv\machine_results` directory.
 For example, you can manually create a temporary `project_folder\csv\machine_results\temp` directory and place the files you do **not** want to visualize in this temporary folder.
 If you'd like to create a video or gif from the heatmap frames, you can do so by using the [SimBA tools menu](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_tools.md) and the [`Merge images to video`](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_tools.md#merge-images-to-video) or [Generate gifs](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_tools.md#generate-gifs) tools.